Soccer-We weren't good enough, says Tuchel after Chelsea loss to Man City | Sports-Games

 Soccer-We weren't good enough, says Tuchel after Chelsea loss to Man City

 Thomas Tuchel admitted his Chelsea side were not good enough in a 1-0 home Premier League defeat by champions Manchester City on Saturday which ended Chelsea's unbeaten start to the season.
-Chelsea set up to frustrate City but offered little other than defensive solidity until Gabriel Jesus broke the deadlock with a shot on the turn in the 53rd minute.
+Chelsea's 5-3-2 formation was designed to frustrate City but offered little other than defensive solidity until Gabriel Jesus broke the deadlock with a shot on the turn in the 53rd minute.

+Thomas Tuchel admitted his Chelsea side were not good enough in a 1-0 home Premier League defeat by champions Manchester City on Saturday which ended Chelsea's unbeaten start to the season.

 City produced their best display of the season, pressing the ball relentlessly and smothering the home side who failed to register a shot on target.
 Manager Pep Guardiola, a keen golf fan, said his side's teamwork reminded him of the Ryder Cup.